Making a Standalone Binary

 This library is linked1 to our code by default, and provides us with the ability to access our operating system.

-Most of the time, programming languages tend to add additional functionality to their standard library.
+Most of the time, programming languages add additional functionality to their standard library.
 For example, the Rust Standard library, adds the println! macro for printing to screen, smart collections like a Vec, or a LinkedList, as well as Box for safe memory management, a lot of useful traits, very smart iterators and much much more!

-Unfortunately, we won't have this luxury of a library and we will to implement it all ourselves!
-But don't worry, Rust has an ace up it sleeve and it provides with the fantastic Core library, which is a dependency free base for the standard library, and more over, it provides us with traits, and structures that can be linked into our own os, for example, once we write our memory allocator2, we could create a Vec from the core library, and we can tell it to use our own allocator!
+But don't worry, Rust has an ace up its sleeve; it provides us with the fantastic Core library, which is a dependency free base for the standard library, and more over, it provides us with traits, and structures that can be linked into our own OS, for example, once we write our memory allocator2, we could create a Vec from the core library, and we can tell it to use our own allocator!

 So without further ado, Let's get started!